-The National Board of Appeal for Student Aid is a government authority whose main task is to examine appeals against decisions by the Swedish Board for Study Support (CSN) on granting and reclaiming student finance.
+The National Board of Appeal for Student Aid is a government authority whose main task is to examine appeals against decisions by the Swedish Board of Student Finance (CSN) on granting and reclaiming student finance.

 The activities of the authority are regulated by the Student Aid Act (1999:1395), the Student Aid Ordinance (2000:655) and the Ordinance (2007:1348) with instructions for the National Board of Appeal for Student Aid.

 The authority’s website contains information on the authority, what decisions may be appealed and how to appeal a decision.
 The website also provides guideline decisions which have been made by the Board of Appeal and information on how to contact the authority.